sablier-labs/docs/docs/concepts/05-governance.md

 title: "Governance"
 ---

-The protocol admin is an entity that has exclusive access to specific functions of the protocol.
+The protocol admin is an entity with exclusive access to specific functions of the protocol.
 More concretely, the admin is a multisig wallet currently in control of Sablier Labs, which has the following permissions:

 | Permission              | Function                | Contract(s)                                       |
 | ----------------------- | ----------------------- | ------------------------------------------------- |